Pixels67/pixf/README.md

 ## Building from Source

-Make sure you have C++ compiler and CMake installed and run the following commands:
+Make sure you have a C++ compiler and CMake installed and run the following commands:

 ```sh
 git clone https://github.com/Pixels67/pixf.git